thefLink/thefLink.github.io/EggHunter.md

 +-----------------------+
 ```

-By incrementing the RSP we let point closer and closer to the egg until it points to it.
+By incrementing the RSP we let it point closer and closer to the egg until it points to it.
 Then I add the egg size ( 4 bytes ) to the rsp so that the rsp points to the shellcode.

 This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification.